APA Series Part Three: APA References

 - If there is no author to cite, such as for a webpage, use an abbreviated version of the title of the page in quotation marks.

 - When citing a work that has no author or date, use the first few words from the title, then the abbreviation n.d. for "no date."

 While quotations are sometimes necessary, we recommend using them sparingly.
 Direct quotations of less than 40 words should appear within double quotation marks.
 Provide the author, year, and page number in parentheses after the quote.
 Be sure to include a complete reference in the reference list.
 Place punctuation marks after the parenthetical citation.
 Question marks and exclamation points should be within the quotation marks if they are a part of the quotation but after the parenthetical citation if they are a part of the paper's text.

 If citing a work that has no author, no date, and no page numbers, use the first few words from the title, and the abbreviation n.d. (for "no date"), and then use paragraph numbers (if available) or simply leave out any reference to pages.

 Direct quotations longer than 40 words are placed in a free-standing block without quotation marks.
 Start the quotation on a new line, indented five spaces from the left margin.
 Type the entire quotation on the new margin and indent the first line of any subsequent paragraph within the quotation five spaces from the new margin.
 Maintain double spacing throughout.
 The parenthetical citation should come after the closing punctuation mark.

-If you're still struggling with your APA references, send your document to our essay proofreaders.
-They will suggest revisions to help your document meet the formatting and style guidelines in the APA Manual.
-To learn more about essay writing, get a copy of the e-book How to Write an Essay in Five Easy Steps.
+To learn more about essay writing, get a copy of the ebook How to Write an Essay in Five Easy Steps.